eduvpn/documentation/README.md

 [![Dply](https://dply.co/b.svg)](https://dply.co/b/Sck1PeeV)

-For simple, more advanced evaluations see the [Fedora](FEDORA_VPN_SERVER.md) document, it contains all steps to get the software running on a fresh Fedora VM.
+For more control see the [Fedora](FEDORA_VPN_SERVER.md) document, it contains all steps to get the software running on a fresh Fedora VM, with more advanced features like port sharing, TLS using Let's Encrypt and two-factor authentication.

 The deployment was succesfully tested on the official Fedora 25 cloud image, as well as the Fedora 25 image @ [DigitalOcean](https://www.digitalocean.com/).